 Honesty and transparency make you vulnerable.
 Be honest and transparent anyway.Mother Teresa

-Since we wrote the tutorial (located here) describing the advanced procedures we recommend for setting up Japanese chisels ten years or so ago, we have frequently received questions from Gentle Readers about the fact that the chisel setup procedures described therein differ in important ways from those taught by most retailers of Japanese tools in the USA and Europe, as well as those expounded in videos on NoobTube, or posted on the woodworking internet forums.
+Since your most humble and obedient servant wrote the tutorial (located here) describing the advanced procedures we recommend for setting up Japanese chisels ten years or so ago, I have frequently received questions from Beloved Customers about the fact that the chisel setup procedures described therein differ in important ways from those taught by most retailers of Japanese tools in the USA and Europe, as well as those expounded in videos on NoobTube, or posted on the woodworking internet forums.

-In response to these questions, we recently added a few paragraphs at the end of the tutorial in question which we are including in this post to dispel confusion among Gentle Readers that have not had the opportunity to read the article.
+In response to these questions, I recently added a few paragraphs at the end of the tutorial in question which I am including in this post to dispel confusion among those that have not had the opportunity to read the article.

 The most common question is: “Why does your description of how to setup Japanese chisels vary so much from those given in online videos and the woodworking forums?”

-A knee-jerk response to this question might be that the questioner should take a big, heaping spoonful of that online advice, then hold their nose and swallow it down, yes, all the way down, …. keep swallowing now, then judge for themselves if it is sugar or BS.
+A knee-jerk response to this question might be that the questioner should take a big, heaping spoonful of that online advice, then hold their nose and swallow it down, yes, all the way down, …. keep swallowing now, then judge for themselves after 5 years or so if it is sugar or BS.
 As the saying goes: “the proof is in the pudding,” or was it “laughter is the best medicine?”
 We forget.
-In any case, while such a hasty reply would be entertaining, it would also be crude and unrefined, and since we are nothing if not always gentle and elegant, we will instead try to provide a more palatable explanation.
+In any case, while such a hasty reply would be entertaining, it would also be crude and unrefined, and since your most humble and obedient servant is nothing if not always elegant, I will instead try to provide a more palatable explanation.

 The Long Answer